 Endometrial ablation is a surgical procedure for those women suffering from excessive or prolonged menstrual bleeding who have not responded to other treatments and cannot or do not wish to undergo a hysterectomy.

-Pelvic organ prolapse occurs when one or more pelvic organs prolapses, or drops from its normal location, and pushes against the walls of the vagina.
+Pelvic organ prolapse occurs when one or more pelvic organs prolapse, or drop from their normal location and push against the walls of the vagina.
 This happens when the muscles in the area are weakened from either childbirth or surgery.

 While this condition may be painful, it is often not serious and can even sometimes get better with time.